TaekAndBrendan/iVPSV/README.md

 ## GETTING STARTED

-iVPSV, mainly written in Python 3.7+ and JavaScript, has two specific features: a data input module and a result visualisation window.
+**iVPSV**, mainly written in Python 3.7+ and JavaScript, has two specific features: a data input module and a result visualisation window.
 The data input module enables end-to-end file select.
 The result visualisation window is mainly designed to visulise the outcome selected by a user.
-Please note that all required input files (e.g. vcf, gff, gtf, bam, and fasta) must be prepared from third party programs before running the iVPSV.
+Please note that all required input files (e.g. vcf, gff, gtf, bam, and fasta) must be prepared from third party programs before running the **iVPSV**.
 And, all input files must be in your local drive on your desktops.

 ### Main data input module (MIM)